wood-v1/PathologicPlayerMovementMod/README.md

 **MoveSpeedMultiplier**

 * Description - Controls player movement speed.
 Lower values make the player run faster.
+In more detail, it's essentially a multiplier of the friction factor, so the smaller this force, the faster the character moves.
 * Type - float
 * Default value - 1.0